serii07/projectscanner/README.md

 - **AndroidX Preferences Library**

 ## License
-This project is licensed under the MIT License.
+This project is licensed as Noncommercial.
 See the `LICENSE` file for details.

 ## Acknowledgments
 - [Code scanner library](https://github.com/yuriy-budiyev/code-scanner) for the logic of storing products in the product database